 What Happens during Nitrous Oxide Sedation?

 Nitrous oxide sedation, which is delivered through the use of a nose hood designed for the purpose, is inhaled by the patient.
 Also referred to as laughing gas, nitrous oxide must be delivered throughout the full procedure in order to keep the patient sedated.
-Although pain is not felt, it is possible for the patient to experience some tingling or numbness while under this type of sedation.
+Although pain is likely not felt, it is possible for the patient to experience some tingling or numbness while under this type of sedation.
 The patient should arrange for a ride home since grogginess is one of the side effects.